 Knowing yourself can help you make better decisions in life.
 For example, if you are highly introverted and find working with people extremely stressful, it might not be the best idea for you to start a business selling products at farmer’s markets.

-While some self-knowledge comes from our experiences and interactions with others, a lot of it comes from simply observing ourselves.
 You don’t have to go on long meditative retreats or spend hours each day journaling to learn more about yourself—although those things can be helpful for some people.

 Here are some questions that may help guide your reflection:

 - What is important to me?
 (Consider examining your life’s priorities.)

 - What do I want out of life?
 (Think broadly here.)

 - How do I want to be remembered?
 If I died today, what would the eulogy say about me?

 - What are my goals?
 (Consider both short-term and long-term goals.)